 The Commissioner of the California Highway Patrol is responsible for one of the largest law enforcement agencies in the nation.
-With more than 12,000 employees and 100 offices, the CHP is responsible for more than just patrolling the more than 1 million miles of road, it also serves in protecting California citizens and visitors against terrorism and computer theft, and is responsible for emergency response, anywhere in the state.
+With more than 11,000 employees and 100 offices, the CHP is responsible for more than just patrolling the more than 1 million miles of road, it also serves in protecting California citizens and visitors against terrorism and computer theft, and is responsible for emergency response, anywhere in the state.
 By land, sea, and air, the CHP is there to provide the highest level of Safety, Service, and Security.

 The Office of Special Representative (OSR) is responsible for representing the Department concerning state and federal legislation that impacts the programs and operations of the California Highway Patrol (CHP).
 In this capacity, OSR serves as the Department's liaison to the California State Legislature and United States Congress, representing the Commissioner and the Department before special interest groups and other organizations interested in motor vehicle legislation or traffic safety issues, as well as numerous internal and external committees.
 OSR is committed to providing the Department exceptional representation in order to ensure effective communication with the Governor's office, members of the legislative body, state and federal agencies, and allied law enforcement agencies.

 The Special Representative to the Legislature advises the Commissioner and the Department on all legislative matters, making certain that departmental positions on legislation promote traffic safety and are consistent with the Commissioner's philosophy, as well as that of the California State Transportation Agency, and the Governor's office.
 Additionally, OSR assists in the handling of legislator/constituent inquiries involving the Department by serving as liaison to the California State Senate and Assembly.

 In accordance with Sections 10242.5(c)(1) and 9795 of the California Government Code, OSR is also responsible for ensuring the following CHP legislative reports required by law are filed: